 Gin Ferrara, Community Engagement Manager

 Gin considers herself a "multimediator" -- a person who helps folks use media to tell their own stories and connect to their communities.
-She is the founder of Wide Angle Youth Media, a Baltimore media nonprofit, and provides communications strategy and multimedia design for nonprofits through her company Spindle & Widget.
+She has taught videomaking to young people and community members across the country, and is thrilled to call Vermont home.
+Gin enjoys creating new projects, and is the co-founder of Baltimore's Wide Angle Youth Media, the nonprofit communications company Spindle & Widget, and the Burlington story community Storytelling VT.
 Having been a mediamaker since the days of splicing and 3/4 inch tape, she is pretty thrilled to be making movies on her iPad, and looks forward to what's next.
 When not making or teaching, Gin is baking bread and hiking with her family.

 Drew Frazier, Content Manager

-Drew endeavors to bring order and understanding to an otherwise unruly local media information environment.
-Having joined RETN in the mid-2000s, he has worked through many industry transitions, including analog to digital, SD to HD, and the transitioning to IP-based architectures.
-Drew spends most of his time away from the office listening to music, playing shakuhachi and bass, and reading books.
+Drew strives to bring understanding and curation to an often unruly local media information environment.
+Having joined RETN in the mid-2000s, he has worked through many industry changes, including analog to digital, SD to HD, and the transitioning of seemingly all things to IP.
+Outside the office, Drew plays shakuhachi, practices tai chi, and retreats into the world of literature whenever possible.

 Ross Ransom, Education Coordinator

-Wilbur joined the RETN staff in December 2012 when he decided it best to follow Director of Production, Jess Wilson.
-He began his career of begging for treats and receiving belly rubs at CCTV/Channel 17 Town Meeting Television.
-A big supporter of free speech and community media, Wilbur has also taken on short-term assignments at Lake Champlain Access Television in Colchester.
-In his free time, Wilbur likes to eat, nap, swim, harass Simon (his cat), bark at squirrels and attend theatre rehearsals.
+Wilbur joined the RETN staff in December 2012 when he decided it best to follow his meal ticket, Jess Wilson.
+He began his career of greeting visitors and begging for treats at CCTV/Channel 17 Town Meeting Television.
+A big supporter of free speech and community media, he has also taken on short-term assignments at Lake Champlain Access Television in Colchester.
+In his free time, Wilbur likes to eat, nap, swim, harass cats, bark at squirrels, and attend theatre rehearsals.